Selin Yildiz Nielsen Ph.D

 Sherry MacKay, Co-founder and Director of Glocally Connected, comes to the organization with over 20 years in the ESL (English as a Second Language) field.
 During her teaching career, she taught refugees in Toronto, Canada and international students at the University of California, Riverside Extension (UCX).
-She is an Assistant Professor for an online MA in TESOL program at Westcliff University in California.
 During her career, she has also held leadership positions with the UCR Extension as the Academic Coordinator for Special Programs, where she developed and taught numerous programs for international teachers.

 She reconnected with the refugee community while working with the Refugee Well-Being Project (RWP) at the University of New Mexico (UNM) in Albuquerque, New Mexico.
 The program brings together newly arrived refugees and university students.
 There she supported the university students and, in particular, helped them teach English to their refugee partners and connect the refugees with local English programs.
 She also assisted in facilitating cultural exchange learning circles.
 The United Voices for Refugee Rights (UVRR) formed to address the lack of support and move to change current policies.